Red Team Planning Document

 Visit Website

-This document helps inform red
+This document aids in red team planning

-This method expresses several biases
+This method highlights various biases

-It specifically avoids attempts to
+It specifically avoids attempts to motivate through red team punishment.